MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 Currently, Copilot in Power Automate for desktop is only available for users with a work or school account.

 > [!NOTE]
-> If your environment is in a supported region, you're signed in with a work or school account, and you still can't "Repair with Copilot" in the Power Automate for desktop experience, contact your Power Platform administrator.
+> If your environment is in a supported region, you're signed in with a work or school account, and you still can't use "Repair with Copilot" in the Power Automate for desktop experience, contact your Power Platform administrator.
 An admin can turn Copilot off or on in the Power Platform admin center.

 ## Repair a flow at runtime

 ### How to turn on the feature

 - You need Power Automate desktop version 2.51 (11.2412.xxx.y) or higher.
 Learn how to download the latest version at [Install Power Automate](https://aka.ms/DownloadPAD48).
 - Turn on the use of AI for self-healing issues.
-The "Repair at runtime" setting in the Power Platform admin center must also be turned on.
+The **Repair at runtime** setting in the Power Platform admin center must also be turned on.
 - For repairing with Copilot, ensure the Copilot setting in the Power Platform Admin Center is turned on.
-- For newly created flows, turn on the "Repair flow errors" option.
+- For newly created flows, turn on the **Repair flow errors** option.
 - For existing flows, navigate to the respective desktop flow properties in the Power Automate for desktop console.
-Turn on the "Repair flow errors" property in the desktop flow's properties.
+Turn on the **Repair flow errors** property in the desktop flow's properties.

   - **Repair with Copilot**: This option allows for automated issue resolution with the assistance of Copilot.
   - **Repair**: This option turns on manual issue resolution, requiring you to specify the UI element on the screen at the moment of failure during runtime.